Shatranj - Chess from Persia

 on this variant.

 There was a huge volume of analysis on Shatranj opening systems produced in this period.
 Manuscripts containing chess problems have also been recovered.
-The material within contain references to other works that have not yet been found.
+The material within these works contain references to further literature that have not yet been found.

 There were five classes of players to measure strength.
-Aliyat (grandees) who were the elite masters.
-Mutaqaribat (proximes) who could win 2-4 games out of 10 against grandee with odds of a pawn.
-Third class - players who received odds of a fers (counselor) from grandee.
-Fourth class - received odds of a knight.
-Fifth class - received odds of a rook.
+Aliyat (Grandees) who were the elite masters.
+Mutaqaribat (Proximes) who could win 2-4 games out of 10 against Grandees with odds of a pawn.
+Third class - players who received odds of a Fers (Counselor) from a Grandee.
+Fourth class - received odds of a Knight.
+Fifth class - received odds of a Rook.

 Shatranj is played on an 8x8 uncheckered game board.
 The pieces set up the same as Western Chess.
-The kings face each other as they do in our game.
-They can be placed on the d or e file, it doesn't matter.
+The Kings face each other as they do in our game.
+They can be placed on either central file, it doesn't matter.
 As long as they start on the same central file.